 Typical Industries: All industries, though various B2B data software tend to have strengths in certain industries and weaknesses in others

 Uses: General purpose sales and marketing outreach, building a core dataset of all relevant companies, appending fleet data with contacts

 Pros: Business intelligence software that is rich with direct contact information like direct dials, mobile numbers and validated emails can be a good supplement to sources of fleet data.

-If you are already using software like ZoomInfo, Clearbit, Seamless.ai, RocketReach, Lusha, LeadIQ, etc., you can append your prospect/lead gen database with fleet data.
+If you use software like ZoomInfo, Clearbit, Cognism, Slintel, Seamless.ai, RocketReach, Lusha, LeadIQ, etc., you can append your prospect/lead gen database with fleet data.
 The results are often surprising!
 This will help you focus resources on your fleet ICP.

-Cons: For companies offering solutions to fleets, prospecting only with B2B intelligence data is like casting a small net in a huge ocean.
-The amount of data found may not justify the combined cost of data acquisition and time spent building filters.
-And worse, too much prospect data that doesn’t fit your fleet-specific ICP is unproductive for sales’ selling time.
+Cons: When you sell to fleets, prospecting only with B2B intelligence data is like casting a small net in a huge ocean.
+Too much prospect data that doesn’t fit your fleet-specific ICP is unproductive for selling time.

-For example, the need for fleet size is especially true if your ICP is fleets with as few as 5+ vehicles.
+For example, the need for fleet size is important if your ICP is fleets with more than 5 vehicles.
 Believe it or not, about 85% of all commercial fleets have less than 5 vehicles.
-So if you’re searching with industries, keywords and job titles, it’s possible that 8 out of 10 companies won’t fit your ICP.
-Only 2% of fleets have 50+ vehicles, so it’s a shot in the dark to look for these companies without fleet data.
+So if you’re searching by industries, keywords, and job titles, it’s possible that 8 out of 10 companies won’t fit your ICP.
+Only 2% of fleets have 50+ vehicles, so finding these companies without fleet data is really a shot in the dark.

 Bottom Line: Vendors that focus deeply on contact data will obviously be stronger in that area.
-You will likely still need to invest in appending with fleet data.
+You will likely still need to append with fleet data.
 So consider that when setting your data budget.
 To offset this, you will likely see ROI.

 Other Lists of Fleets